Post-rock: 1990s: first wave

 In 2000, Radiohead released the studio album Kid A, marking a significant turning point in their musical style.
-Reynolds described it and the 2001 follow-up album Amnesiac as major examples of post-rock in the style that had been established by the first wave, incorporating influences from electronica, krautrock, jazz and space rock into the band's indie rock music; he noted that the success of the albums showed that the style had made a mainstream breakthrough.
+Reynolds described it and the 2001 follow-up album Amnesiac as major examples of post-rock in the style that had been established by the first wave, incorporating influences, stylings and structures from electronica, krautrock, jazz and space rock into the band's indie rock music; he noted that the success of the albums showed that the style had made a mainstream breakthrough.

-The Chicago school

-The second Tortoise album Millions Now Living Will Never Die made the band a post-rock icon according to music critics, with bands outside the city such as Do Make Say Think recording music inspired by the Chicago school (also referred to as the "Windy City school").
-John McEntire of Tortoise and Jim O'Rourke of Gastr del Sol were prominent figures in the scene, with McEntire being a member of The Sea and Cake, and both musicians also contributing as producers on multiple albums by Stereolab throughout the 1990s and 2000s.